AIR25-CheckThat-Group1/CheckThat-ScientificClaimSourceRetrieval/README.md

 This project tackles the Scientific Claim Source Retrieval task using three distinct approaches:

-- Traditional IR with BM25
+- Traditional IR with BM25 [Onbas, Haberl]

-- Dense Bi-Encoder Retrieval (NLP Represenation Learning)
+- Dense Bi-Encoder Retrieval (NLP Represenation Learning) [Onbas]

-- Neural Re-Ranking (used for the final submission)
+- Neural Re-Ranking (used for the final submission) [Haberger, Haberl]

 Our primary goal was to retrieve relevant scientific sources for a given claim with high precision.
 We achieved **1st place** on the competition leaderboard with our final submission.